DanielBakovic/license-manager-for-woocommerce/readme.txt

 Yes, there is!
 An extensive documentation describing the plugin features and functionality in detail can be found on the [plugin homepage](https://www.bebic.at/license-manager-for-woocommerce).

 == Changelog ==

+= 1.1.0 - 2019-03-23 =
+* Feature - Added license and generator api routes.
+Currently available calls are GET (single/all), POST (create), and PUT (update) for both resources.
+* Feature - API Authentication for the new routes.
+Currently only basic authentication over SSL is supported.
+* Feature - Editing license keys is now possible.
+* Feature - Added a "valid for" field on the bulk import of license keys.
+* Tweak - Major code restructuring.
+Laid the foundation for future features.
+* Tweak - Reworked the whole plugin to make use of filters and actions.
+* Enhancement - Minor visual upgrades across the plugin.

 = 1.0.1 - 2019-02-24 =
 * Update - WordPress 5.1 compatibility.